What`s the difference between Sanyo eneloop and Panasonic eneloop?

 Where should I store my batteries?
 And at what temperature?

-You are best of storing it in a dry cool place.
+Your best bet would be storing them in a cool, dry place.
 Not in a humid, very hot or wet environment.
 Sanyo recommended to store them around 24 degrees Celsius and not in a fridge/freezer.
 Panasonic says the same: do not store them in a refrigerator.

 If I drop my battery, can it get damaged?